friendica/friendica-addons/libravatar/README.md

         [system]
 		addon = ...,libravatar

-You can add one configuration variables for the addon:
+You can add one configuration variables for the addon to the config/addon.ini.php file:

         [libravatar]
 		default_avatar = identicon